 Any healthcare worker or residential aged care worker who has been in these countries in the previous 14 days should not go to work until they have been well for 14 days after leaving those countries.

 Elderly or have pre-existing medical conditions

 Many people will suffer only mild symptoms, however, early indications are that the elderly and people with pre-existing medical conditions such as heart and lung disease are more at risk of experiencing severe symptoms.

 Many people who contract COVID–19 will suffer only mild symptoms.
 However early indications are that the elderly and people with pre-existing medical conditions are more at risk of experiencing severe symptoms.

 This poster (pdf, 2MB) provides lots of information to assist you.

-Fact Sheet English (docx, 51KB)
+Fact Sheet (docx, 60KB)

 Department of Health and Human Services